quorum1/governance/docs/operating-agreement.md

 ## SECTION 4 - MANAGEMENT OF THE LLC

-### 4.1 Role of the Strong Steward.
+### 4.1 Role of the Managing Steward.

-The Manager of the LLC shall be the Strong Steward and shall have the power and authority to:
+The Manager of the LLC shall be the Managing Steward and shall have the power and authority to:

 i.
 To expend the capital and net income of the Organization in the furtherance of the  Organization's business;